| BLACK HISTORY: BIOGRAPHIES William Edward Burghardt Du Bois

 venture which had been planned by Kwame Nkrumah, since then deposed as president

 of Ghana.
 Du Bois died in Ghana on August 27, 1963, at the age of 95.
+Du Bois's numerous books include The Suppression of the Slave Trade (1896),

 The Philadelphia Negro (1899), The Souls of Black Folk (1903), John Brown (1909), Quest of the Silver Fleece (1911), The Negro (1915), Darkwater (1920),